cloudlinux/securechain-java/details/integration_guide.md

 ## Conclusion

-You've successfully integrated the TuxCare Vetted repository into your project.
+You've successfully integrated the TuxCare ELS Spring repository into your project.
 You can now benefit from the secure and vetted Java libraries it provides.